-We saw the provider took effective action to deal with staff poor performance.
+We saw the provider had systems in place to deal with staff poor performance.

 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.